oVirt/cockpit-machines-ovirt-provider/README.md

 # oVirt External Prvider for Cockpit-machines
 With this external provider, the `machines` plugin in Cockpit can redirect actions to oVirt REST API instead of default Libvirt.

-# Cockpit-machines External Providers in general
 Please refer to cockpit-machines [README.md](https://github.com/cockpit-project/cockpit/blob/master/pkg/machines/README.md) for external plugin description and API which is implemented by this project.

 The entry point for the provider API implementation is `src/provider.js`.
 It's fine to implement the API using `VanillaJS`, as far as the simple API contract is met.

 For more complex scenarios `ES6, Babel, Webpack and React` can be leveraged as shown in this project.

 # Installation
 Actual installation is as simple as copying 2 files.